suit-wg/suit-mti/draft-ietf-suit-mti.md

 #  Introduction

-This document defines algorithm profiles for SUIT manifest parsers and authors to promote interoperability in constrained node software update scenarios.
-These profiles specify sets of mandatory-to-implement (MTI) algorithms tailored to the evolving security landscape, acknowledging that cryptographic requirements may change over time.
-To accommodate this, algorithms are grouped into profiles, which may be updated or deprecated as needed.
+This document defines algorithm profiles intended for SUIT manifest parsers and authors, with the goal of promoting interoperability in software update scenarios for constrained nodes.
+These profiles specify sets of algorithms that are tailored to the evolving security landscape, recognizing that cryptographic requirements may change over time.

-This document defines the following MTI profiles for constrained environments:
+The following profiles are defined:

-* One symmetric profile
+* One profile designed for constrained devices that support only symmetric key cryptography
-* Two constrained asymmetric profiles
+* Two profiles for constrained devices capable of using asymmetric key cryptography
-* Two asymmetric profiles utilizing Authenticated Encryption with Associated Data (AEAD) ciphers
+* Two profiles that employ Authenticated Encryption with Associated Data (AEAD) ciphers
-* One constrained asymmetric profile utilizing a hash-based signature scheme
+* One constrained asymmetric profile that uses a hash-based signature scheme

-Due to the asymmetric nature of SUIT deployments (where manifest authors are typically resource-rich and recipients are resource-constrained) the cryptographic requirements differ for each role.
+Due to the asymmetric nature of SUIT deployments - where manifest authors typically operate in resource-rich environments while recipients are resource-constrained - the cryptographic requirements differ between these two roles.

 This specification uses AES-CTR in combination with a digest algorithm, as defined in {{-ctrcbc}}, to support use cases that require out-of-order block reception and decryption-capabilities not offered by AEAD algorithms.
-For further discussion of these constrained use cases, see {{aes-ctr-payloads}}.
+For further discussion of these constrained use cases, see
+{{aes-ctr-payloads}}.
 Other SUIT use cases (see {{I-D.ietf-suit-manifest}}) may define different profiles.

 # Conventions and Definitions